nanvel/blog/2017/11/trading.md

 Sell asset gradually to reduce risk.
 Let winners to run and cut losers.
 Move stop (towards entry only) to reduce or remove risks later (ladder stop, trailing stop).

+Improperly sized positions affects ability to be disciplined.

+Sizing too large = more excited, frustrated, emotional, exhausted.

+Sizing too small = disinterest, boredom, sloppiness, lack of returns.

+Stop price can be calculated based on volatility (Average True Range can be used as a volatility indicator).

 ## Links